 Contamination: The Risk in Research & Development Facilities

-Maintaining a controlled environment in R&D facilities is crucial for a number of reasons, including receiving accurate and reliable results, personnel safety, sample purity, and compliance.
-R&D facilities, such as laboratories must adhere to proper contamination control guidelines to prevent cross-contamination or unwanted particulates from entering sterile areas.
+Maintaining a controlled environment in R&D facilities is crucial for several reasons, including receiving accurate and reliable results, personnel safety, sample purity, and compliance.
+R&D facilities, such as laboratories, must adhere to proper contamination control guidelines to prevent cross-contamination or unwanted particulates from entering sterile areas.